callumflack/callum-flack-design/example/pages/_posts/notes-on-deciphering-sun-tzu.md

 > assisting the natural tendency is always preferable to opposing it as everything carries within itself its own seeds of destruction when it over extends.

-The fundamental principle Of Tao is _Returning_: “return is the movement of Tao”.
+The fundamental principle of Tao is _Returning_: “return is the movement of Tao”.
 And the fundamental function of Tao is _Yielding_: “yielding is the practical application that effects the manifestation of return.”

 Now we can understand the paradoxical poetry of Chinese strategic thought as _a system that tries to keep inside the tempo of unfolding mysterious reality, and as a method of playing with the polarity of situations in order to deceive an opponent._